rukavishnikovmihail00/TestRepository/README.md

-# my_main_rep
+# CV
-There is my main GitHub repository where Im gonna load some of my test and release projects and files
+There is a repository that I use to upload some codes of my Computer Vision learning